ppernot/MS-Ana/README.md

 ### Fit algorithm

-We use a non-linear (weighted) least-squares algorithm to estmate the parameters of the model: the `nls` function of the `stats` package
+We use a non-linear (weighted) least-squares algorithm to estimate the parameters of the model: the `nls` function of the `stats` package
 \[1\].

 The parameters are constrained to intervals defined by control variables defined below.
-For the 2D fits, we implemented a ‘fallback’ strategy to 1D fit in the *CV* space, in cases where the 2D optimizations does not converge.
+For the 2D fits, we implemented a ‘fallback’ strategy to 1D fit in the *CV* space, in cases where the 2D optimization does not converge.
 The effective dimension of the fit is reported in the results tables.